What is the MRTA?

 The first step in preparing for your cannabis license application is to retain a cannabis business attorney.

-Among other things, they will guide you through the steps of securing real estate, obtaining local approvals, developing your security plan, environmental impact plan, and quality control plan.
+Among other things, they will guide you through the steps of securing real estate, obtaining local approvals (note that the MRTA deadline for municipalities to opt out of retail dispensaries and on-site consumption lounges has passed), developing your security plan, environmental impact plan, and quality control plan.

 Why is a cannabis business attorney important?